krestenlaust/FrostBurn-Games/docs/issue_template.md

-To make a game request create an 'issue' with the "game request" label and link the game, preferred: [armorgames.com](armorgames.com).
+To make a game request then just write the game name or link the game.
-To ask a question simply use the "question" label.
-To report an issue. use the "bug" label.
-And make a suggestion with the "suggestion" label.

-ReMeMbEr I LoVe ScReEnShOtS
+To report an error just write it as detailed as possible and screenshots help explain(Just link to imgur).